kadjahoe/Javascript-Timer/README.md

 function calculateFutureDate (dateTochange){
-		const newDate = new Date(dateTochange);// converts it to date format const weeklyDate  = newDate.setDate(newDate.getDate() +07);// adds 7 days to that date timer(weeklyDate);// sends it to the timer function
+		const newDate = new Date(dateTochange);// converts it to date format const weeklyDate  = newDate.setDate(newDate.getDate() +07);// adds 7 days to that date timer(weeklyDate);// pass it to the timer function
 		//console.log("new: "+dateTochange);
 }
 // liveStream function changes the webpage to the webpage where the live stream is hosted